Sony Music Holdings Inc. was ordered to pay $160 million for its role in failing to protect patrons at a 2017 concert in downtown Atlanta, Georgia.

 Miller, who served as lead trial counsel in the litigation, discussed how the case’s unique nature led to the verdict.

 “The trial was incredibly emotional because of what these families, and the world, lost.
 One of these men had been told he would be a father just a few hours before the shooting happened.
-Combine that with the fact the concert endangered everyone, and this Defendant refused to participate in the legal process, and you get the type of verdict we saw here.”
+Combine that with the fact the concert endangered everyone, and this defendant refused to participate in the legal process, and you get the type of verdict we saw here.”

-“Juries don’t award these types of verdicts unless there is a confluence of circumstances, which was the case here.
-Our system has always turned to our citizens to lend a voice when a company endangers others with wholly unnecessary suffering and death.
+“Juries don’t award these types of verdicts unless there is a confluence of circumstances, which was the case here,” Summerville said.
+“Our system has always turned to our citizens to lend a voice when a company endangers others with wholly unnecessary suffering and death.
 Just as importantly, ignoring the legal process always represents a risk for an entity that thinks it need not participate.”